You saw the following error message:

 - (rarer) Your computer may be having an issue with the Adobe PDF Utility.

-Did you receive this error when attempting to plot to PDF?
+Did you see this error when attempting to plot to PDF?

 If so, you might be experiencing an issue with the Background Plotting or Background Publishing setting in CAD.